Early Printed Books

 - A transfer sheet is sent to the transferring department, which should be completed as the boxes are being packed, and returned to the College Archives by e-mail

-- Boxes should then be transferred to the Manuscripts and Archives Research Library
+- Boxes should then be transferred to Manuscripts & Archives

 What happens to the boxes once they have been transferred?